Jean Bonadvis: History

-Capture of Calico Jack
+Capture of John Rackham

-Late in 1720 he was sailing alongside Jonathan Barnet (under commission from Governor Nicholas Lawes) when he encountered John Rackham, alias “Calico Jack.”
+Late in 1720 he was sailing alongside Jonathan Barnet (under commission from Governor Nicholas Lawes) when he encountered John Rackham.”
 Bonadvis approached Rackham's sloop William, which immediately fired on him.
 Bonadvis retreated and reported Rackham's location to Barnet, who attacked and captured Rackham along with Anne Bonny, Mary Read, and the rest of his crew.
 Bonadvis’ fate is not recorded.